datacarpentry/socialsci-workshop/index.md

 Data Carpentry’s aim is to teach researchers basic concepts, skills, and tools for working with data so that they can get more done in less time, and with less pain.
-This workshop teaches data management and analysis for social science research including:
- . . ..
-This workshop is designed to
-be taught over two full days of instruction.
+This workshop teaches data management and analysis for social science research including best practices for data organization in spreadsheets, reproducible data cleaning with OpenRefine, data analysis and visualization in either R or Python and extraction of information from relational databases using SQL.
+This workshop is designed to be taught over two full days of instruction.

 > ## Getting Started